ruffle is a Flash Player emulator built in the Rust programming language.

 Ruffle is an entirely open source project maintained by volunteers.
 We're all passionate about the preservation of internet history, and we were drawn to working on this project to help preserve the many websites and plethora of content that will no longer be accessible when users can no longer run the official Flash Player.
 If you would like to help support this project, we welcome all contributions of any kind - even if it's just playing some old games and seeing how well they run.

 You'll need to make sure your web server is configured to serve

 If you visit websites that have Flash content but aren't using Ruffle, or you want to ensure you're using the latest and greatest version of Ruffle on every website, then our browser extension is the perfect thing for you!

 Until our first release, we currently only ship unsigned browser extensions.
 To use these, first download the appropriate one for your browser from our releases, and then install it manually.

-- Unpack the downloaded zip somewhere.
+- Extract the downloaded zip file somewhere.

 - Navigate to

 - Turn on Developer mode in the top right corner.

 - Click Load unpacked.